infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--frontend--libs-yellow?style=for-the-badge&logo=javascript&labelColor=2a2a2a)](https://github.com/infinum/eightshift-frontend-libs/tree/develop/blocks/init/src/blocks/)

-We decided to remove all support for IE 11 and at that point, a bunch of doors opened up for new features and cool stuff.
+We decided to remove all support for IE 11.
+That decision opened up doors that lead to new, awesome features and all the cool stuff.
 One of those features is CSS variables with block manifest and global settings.

 Let's dig into the implementation of CSS variables in your project.